Base64Pro

 A useful specs guide keeps the official numbers intact and resists adding fake optimization advice too early.

 These numbers should be presented cleanly and without premature tuning claims.
-A lot of pre-release system-requirement pages immediately jump into fake “best settings” advice.
+A lot of launch-day system-requirement pages immediately jump into fake "best settings" advice.
 That is low-trust content.
-Before launch, the useful move is to keep the official numbers visible, point out the SSD requirement, and remind co-op players that network stability matters as much as raw GPU power for a smooth session.
+Before hands-on testing, the useful move is to keep the official numbers visible, point out the SSD and broadband requirements, and remind co-op players that network stability matters as much as raw GPU power for a smooth session.

 Thick As Thieves stealth setup screenshot for controller and cloud support

-Steam currently lists full controller support, which is important for a stealth game where some players will prefer analog movement over keyboard strafing.
-Steam Cloud also matters here because short contract-based games tend to invite play across more than one machine.
+Steam Cloud matters here because short contract-based games tend to invite play across more than one machine.
 Family Sharing is listed as well, which answers another common purchase question without needing speculation.
+For controller support, the current public page should be more careful: do not claim a perfect controller experience until the live build confirms button prompts, rebinding, camera sensitivity, menu navigation, and co-op invite flow with a gamepad.

 PC Launch Checklist